Bank of Montreal v Stuart: England and Wales

-Chitty on Contracts cites the case as authority for the proposition that the person exercising undue influence over a person need not engage in any overt act at all.
-Jane Stuart succeeded in establishing undue influence "even though her husband had put no pressure on her because none was needed, as 'she had no will of her own ... she was ready to sign and do anything he told her to do.'"
+Chitty on Contracts cites the case as authority for the proposition that the person exercising undue influence over a person need not put direct pressure on the other person.
+Jane Stuart "... succeeded in establishing undue influence even though her husband had put no pressure on her because none was needed, as 'she had no will of her own ... she was ready to sign and do anything he told her to do.'"

 The proposition of the case has modern value in business venture loans where final court of appeal decisions such as Royal Bank of Scotland plc v Etridge (No 2) are followed, which developed the proposition further, leading to the widespread independent provision of "Etridge advice" to a spouse or other joint owner not set to benefit from a transaction.
 The House of Lords cited Bank of Montreal v Stuart in the Etridge case.